proshik/githubstatbot/README.md

 1. You need talk with [BotFather](https://telegram.me/botfather) and follow a few simple steps for register your bot.
 2. Get access token for work with bot.
 You will have GITHUBSTATBOT_TELEGRAMTOKEN.
 3. Go to [GitHub OAuth App](https://github.com/settings/developers) and registration you application.
 You will have GITHUBSTATBOT_GITHUBCLIENTID and GITHUBSTATBOT_GITHUBCLIENTSECRET.
-4. Not you must export environment variables takes on previous steps:
+4. Not you must export environment required variables takes on previous steps:
  - GITHUBSTATBOT_TELEGRAMTOKEN
  - GITHUBSTATBOT_GITHUBCLIENTID
  - GITHUBSTATBOT_GITHUBCLIENTSECRET
+5. And to serveral not required variable:
+ - GITHUBSTATBOT_MODE
+ - GITHUBSTATBOT_PORT
+ - GITHUBSTATBOT_TLSDIR
+ - GITHUBSTATBOT_STATICFILESDIR
+ - GITHUBSTATBOT_DBPATH
+ - GITHUBSTATBOT_AUTHBASICUSERNAME
+ - GITHUBSTATBOT_AUTHBASICPASSWORD
-5. Run githubstatbot.
+6. Run githubstatbot.

 ### Run with go